Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-\subsection{Spin gaps below the saturation field}
+\subsubsection{Spin gaps below the saturation field}

-Within the free-ion model framework, the observed 11.6~cm$^{-1}$ gap could be interpreted as the zero-field energy of a $S=\frac{3}{2}$ system.
-Exploring this possibility, we found moderate agreement between the experimental absorption and a $S=\frac{3}{2}$ Hamiltonian with a single-ion anisotropy of $D=5.8$~cm$^{-1}$ and anisotropic $g$-factors of $g_{\perp}=4.50$ and $g_{\parallel}=4.16$ (Fig.~S9~\cite{supplement}).
-However, to observe such a low-energy first excited Kramers doublet would require extremely high axial distortions (Fig.~\ref{fig:distortion_SOC}b), which would then require $g$-factors far from those obtained in simulations (Fig.~\ref{fig:distortion_SOC}a).
-Unsurprisingly, therefore, understanding the low-field data requires a model involving spin-spin exchange interactions.
+The approximation of free spin dynamics in high magnetic fields, of course, breaks down at lower magnetic fields where the spin-spin interactions are dominant in determining the excitation spectrum.
+At zero field, we observe a strong peak at 11.6~cm$^{-1}$ and a weaker satellite at 17.2~cm$^{-1}$ (Fig.~\ref{fig:FIRMS_5K}c) that we attribute to spin gaps in the collective spin excitations of \LCC.
+Within a free-ion framework, the observed 11.6~cm$^{-1}$ gap could be interpreted as the zero-field energy of a $S=\frac{3}{2}$ system.
+Exploring this possibility, we found moderate agreement between the experimental data and a $S=\frac{3}{2}$ Hamiltonian with a single-ion anisotropy of $D=5.8$~cm$^{-1}$ and anisotropic $g$-factors of $g_{\perp}=4.50$ and $g_{\parallel}=4.16$ (Fig.~S10~\cite{supplement}).
+However, to observe a first excited Kramers doublet $\sim$10~cm$^{-1}$ would require extremely high axial distortions (Fig.~\ref{fig:distortion_SOC}b), which would be inconsistent with the model's $g$-factors (Fig.~\ref{fig:distortion_SOC}a).

-The 11.6~cm$^{-1}$ and 17.2~cm$^{-1}$ spin gaps also cannot be explained using the phenomenological theory of antiferromagnetic resonance (AFMR) for collinear magnets with axial magnetic anisotropy \cite{glazkov2005magnetic}.
-The model predicts two excitation modes with spin-flop and spin-flip reorientations with increasing magnetic field.
+The 11.6~cm$^{-1}$ and 17.2~cm$^{-1}$ spin gaps also cannot be explained using the phenomenological theory of antiferromagnetic resonance (AFMR) for collinear magnets with two-axis magnetic anisotropy \cite{glazkov2005magnetic}.
+The model predicts two excitation modes attributed to spin-flop and spin-flip reorientations with increasing magnetic field.
 The magnetic field softens the AFMR resonance energies until the spin gaps close at the critical fields, which are directly related to the zero-field energies by the $g$-factor.
-But when we use the experimental spectroscopic $g$-factors, the calculated energies are significantly lower than the observed spin gaps, meaning the critical fields would need to be much higher than those observed in the magnetization data for the spin gaps to be AFMR modes.
-Again, a more involved spin-spin interaction model is needed to understand the spectroscopic data in the lower field regions.
+But for a spin-flop field of 1.6~T ($B_\mathrm{sf}$) and a resonance frequency of 11.6~cm$^{-1}$, the necessary $g$-factor would be $g=\omega/(\mu_\mathrm{B}B_\mathrm{sf})=15.5$, significantly above our observed $g$-factors.
+For the features to be AFMR modes, the zero-field gap would have to be much smaller or the spin-flop field much larger.
+Therefore, understanding the low-field spectroscopic data requires a more detailed microscopic model involving anisotropic spin-spin exchange interactions.